Out-of-state crews help thousands in NJ without power

 The restoration process has been a tough go as damage is so widespread.

 Other areas outside of New Jersey also continue to cope with storm damage.
-In New York's northern suburbs, more than 15,000 Con Ed, NYSEG, and Orange and Rockland Utilities customers remain without power.
+In New York's northern suburbs, about 7,000 Con Ed, NYSEG, and Orange and Rockland Utilities customers remain without power.

+Con Edison said it expects to complete the restoration of customers affected by the two major storms by Sunday night.

 ----------